ChRe777/CleanCode/README.md

     Use ShapeFactory and ShapeFactoryImp instead of IShapeFactory and ShapeFactory

-> Rule: Avoid Mental Mapping
+> Rule: *Avoid Mental Mapping*

-> Rule: Class Names
+> Rule: *Class Names*

-> Rule: Method Names
+> Rule: *Method Names*

-> Rule: Don't be cute
+> Rule: *Don't be cute*

-> Rule: Pick One Word per Concept
+> Rule: *Pick One Word per Concept*

-> Rule: Don't Pun
+> Rule: *Don't Pun*

+Do not use the same word for instance *add* for different things.

+do not use add if you mean insert do nit use add if you mean append

-> Rule: Use Solution Domain Names
+> Rule: *Use Solution Domain Names*

+Uses computer science terms, algorithm names, patterns name, math terms and so on.
+People who read your code are programmers.

+AccountVisitor, JobQueue people should know what that means.

-> Rule: Use Problem Domain Names
+> Rule: *Use Problem Domain Names*

-> Rule: Add Meaningful Context
+> Rule: *Add Meaningful Context*

-> Rule: Don't Add Gratuitous Context
+> Rule: *Don't Add Gratuitous Context*

 Dont not use a prefix for every class NSString NS for NextStep